imadalishah/2DBicycleKinematicModel/README.md

 1.	**Problem Statement.**

-<div style="text-align: right">As research on autonomous vehicle matures, the subject of consistency across its many levels becomes increasingly important in ensuring the vehicle's safety.
+As research on autonomous vehicle matures, the subject of consistency across its many levels becomes increasingly important in ensuring the vehicle's safety.
 Even if each layer is adequately developed separately, an ill-planned vehicle architecture might be exceedingly dangerous.
-To understand the vehicle models, we will focus on the derivation, analysis, and implementation of a car by simplifying it into a 2D Bicycle Model.</div>
+To understand the vehicle models, we will focus on the derivation, analysis, and implementation of a car by simplifying it into a 2D Bicycle Model.

 2.	**Approach.**	In this repo, we will derive bicycle kinematic model, which is a well-versed model for its performance in describing vehicle motion in normal driving environment.
 Due to its simplicity and conformance to the nonholonomic restrictions, the model has long been utilised as a viable control-oriented model for cars.
 The model is called Front Wheel Steering Model, due to changing of front wheel orientation relative to vehicle's heading as shown in Fig 1.